kwaledesign/FrontEnd-Ops/README.md

 Front-End Ops
 =============

->[Front-End Ops](http://www.smashingmagazine.com/2013/06/11/front-end-ops/) "is the bridge between an application’s intent and an application’s reality." - Alex Sexton
+>"Front-End Ops is the bridge between an application’s intent and an application’s reality." - [Alex Sexton](http://www.smashingmagazine.com/2013/06/11/front-end-ops/)

-Included here is an opinionated build process leveraging the [Yeoman](http://yeoman.io/), [Grunt](http://gruntjs.com/), [Bower](http://bower.io/) tool-chain for a particular workflow along with resources and links to additional information.
+Included here is an opinionated build process leveraging the [Yeoman](http://yeoman.io/), [Grunt](http://gruntjs.com/), [Bower](http://bower.io/) tool-chain for a particular workflow.

-Still a work in progress.
-Feel free to fork and customize to your use-case.
-Issues and PRs greatly appreciated.

 ## Features